-- Remind little ones to be gentle, and to only ever stroke with one hand – this stops your pet feeling smothered.
+- Remind children to be gentle with your pet, and to only ever stroke with one hand – this stops your pet feeling smothered.

-Of all the pet personalities, these super-fun, super-playful pets can prove to be the most challenging to manage.
-Mostly it’s about keeping them safe, and managing their energy levels.
+Of all the pet personalities, these super-fun, super-playful pets can prove to be the most challenging to handle.
+Mostly it’s about keeping them safe and managing their energy levels.

-Your pets’ playful nature can put them at risk of festive injuries, so be sure that they are always supervised.
-You should consider keeping the festive fun in a single room.
-This way, you can close the door and keep your pet out if need be but be sure that they’re got something to keep them occupied and happy away from the rest of the fun.
+Your pet’s playful nature can put them at risk of festive injuries, so be sure that they are always supervised.
+You should consider keeping the festive fun contained in a single room.
+This way, you can close the door and keep your pet out if need be.
+Just be sure that they’ve got something to keep them occupied and happy while away from all the excitement.

-- Avoid flashing lights as they’re particularly tempting to dogs and cats who like to play and chew.
+- Avoid flashing lights as they can be tempting to dogs and cats who like to play and chew.

 - Make sure wires and presents aren’t accessible and consider a baby pen/barrier around the tree if you can’t keep your unsupervised pet in a different room.

-- Watch out for pine needles as they can get stick in paws and a dogs coat - ouch!
+- Watch out for pine needles as they can get stuck in paws and fur – ouch!

 - Don’t buy glass ornaments.
-Bouncy dogs and fragile decor don’t make a happy mix.
+Bouncy pets and fragile decor don’t make for a happy mix.

 - Don’t shout at them if they’re ‘naughty’, it’s better to encourage good behaviour through positive reinforcement.